NVIDIA/NeMo/docs/source/ckpt_converters/convert_mlm.rst

 Converting Checkpoints
 ----------------------

-You can convert your GPT-style model checkpoints trained with Megatron-LM into the NeMo framework using the provided example script.
+You can convert your GPT-style model checkpoints trained with Megatron-LM into the NeMo Framework using the provided example script.
 This script facilitates the conversion of Megatron-LM checkpoints to NeMo compatible formats.

 .. code-block:: bash